Our Project

 Research:

-• Collect data on the presence and abundance of birds during the fire season in California.
+Collect data on the presence and abundance of birds during the fire season in California, Oregon, and Washington.

 Community Engagement:

-• Inspire further community action to protect birds in California.
+Inspire further community action to protect birds in the Western United States.